In-depth horticulture training for Missourians who wish to spread their knowledge of gardening.

 Jasper County Master Gardeners

 Any resident with an interest in gardening, novice or expert, may take the Master Gardener Core Course.
-All you have to do is follow these steps:

 Master Gardeners moving from other states are evaluated on a case-by-case basis through discussion with the individual, local coordinator, and State Coordinator.